thatlr/Delphi-Tasks/README.md

 Also note that Windows only schedules threads within a single, static group of CPU cores, assigned to the process at process startup. (https://docs.microsoft.com/en-us/windows/win32/procthread/processor-groups)

+## Notes:

+As always with methods that are used as callbacks (in this case: as task methods), you have to pay attention to the details of unit finalization in Delphi.
+For example, if you have a task that is performing a method from Unit B, and then code in the finalization section of Unit A is stopping that task, it is very possible that the finalization of unit B was carried out before the task reacts to the cancellation and finally ends.
+If this task assigns values to managed global variables (or "class variables") in unit B, these values (most commonly: strings) may never be cleaned up, since the cleanup of B's global variables is part of the unit finalization, which may have already been completed.
+Such errors lead to mysterious memory leaks.

 Tested with:
 - Delphi 2009